-Pepcid Dosage in Dogs by Weight Calculator
+Pepcid Dosage Calculator for Dogs

-Enter the dog's weight
+Enter your dog's weight in pounds (lbs)

 How to Use This Calculator